 While you'll find these busy shopping streets throughout the city, Oxford Street is lined with the best selection of stores, many of which are flagship shops offering a wide selection of stock.
 Be warned, though: It's Europe's busiest shopping street and can be frustratingly crowded on weekends and during sale periods.
 If you can, shop first thing on a weekday to avoid the crowds.
 Most of the shops on Oxford Street are open by 9:30 a.m.

 - The discount fashion store Primark is hugely popular and has large stores at either end of Oxford Street (opposite the Tottenham Court Road and Marble Arch tube stations).
 Here, it's all about fast and affordable fashion; the range is immense and stock changes regularly.
 It's great for seasonal pieces for men, women, and kids, and there's also a homeware department and a beauty section with exceptionally cheap makeup products.

 - New Look is a great choice for budget pieces for both men and women.
 They also have a great shoe selection and decent plus size and maternity ranges.
 There are two stores on Oxford Street; the flagship shop is located near Oxford Circus.

 - Mango near Oxford Circus has an outlet section up on the second floor where you can pick up jeans at deep discounts.

 London's Outlet Stores

 For designer discounts, head to Hackney Walk in East London where top brands occupy converted Victorian railway arches and offer savings of up to 70 percent.
-You can shop for leather bags at Anya Hindmarch, sharp suits at Aquascutum, contemporary womenswear at Joseph, sportswear at Nike, sweaters at Pringle and cozy footwear at UGG.
+You can shop for leather bags at Anya Hindmarch, sharp suits at Aquascutum, contemporary womenswear at Joseph, sportswear at Nike factory, sweaters at Pringle of Scotland and cozy footwear at UGG.

 Sample Sales in London